Ionhour Docs

 Set up where you want to receive notifications when something goes wrong.

-1. Go to Settings > Alerts in your workspace.
+1. Go to Alerting > Channels in the sidebar.

 Email is the simplest — enter recipient addresses and you're done.
-Slack uses OAuth — click through the authorization flow to connect a Slack channel.
+Slack and similar integrations use an authorization step — click through the flow to connect your workspace.

-When a check goes DOWN, Ionhour automatically creates an incident and sends alerts to all your configured channels.
+When a check or job goes DOWN, Ionhour automatically creates an incident and sends alerts to all your configured channels.

 What Happens Next